mrsauravsahu/terraform-modules/recipe-az-openai-public/README.md

 Recipe to create an Azure OpenAI service within a resource group on Azure.

+> Note: The OpenAI service has public access so it is not recommended for production environments.

 # env vars

 Environment variables used to configure the recipe.